 And what is action like aboard the railjack?
 Players will use an in-ship interface to control speed and direction, shield deployment, and all offensive gun fire and missiles.
 Your Cephelon Cy lets you know about resources nearby you can harvest, obstructions ahead to avoid, derelicts nearby to investigate, and dangers that need to be dealt with.
 There are also space storms to deal with and energy systems to manage, giving variety to each launch into deep space.

-During the adventure, your screen actually splits, letting you see the actions of the other players in your squad, be they at a ship station, flying out in space, or on the other ship.
+During the demonstration, we saw split screens, letting us see the actions of the other players in the squad whether they were at a ship station, flying out in space, or on the other ship.
+If only this could happen on our own railjacks!
 Those on the away mission can also get special support from the railjack pilot, including massive strikes.
 When boarding a working enemy ship, one of the squad can take over control of the ship and use it to fight other enemies alongside you!
 Be sure to self-destruct it before you leave though.
 And remember — if you can board them, they can board you!
 If the railjack is destroyed, the mission fails and players are transported back to drydock to try again or move on to other things.